devlinb/prefilled-json/README.md

 A Python library that helps low-parameter LLMs generate valid JSON by controlling the generation process through iterative field-by-field completion.

-Small/low-parameter LLMs struggle to generate valid JSON, this library fixes that by prefilling JSON field names and using pattern matching to extract clean field values.
+Small/low-parameter LLMs struggle to generate valid JSON, this library helps them out  by prefilling JSON field names and using pattern matching to extract clean field values.

 What this does: